-Mayor Tim Kee’s statement is precisely sexist.
-Linking your response of the death of a woman, the protection of women and the safety of women in Carnival to perceptions about their behaviour and performance is sexist.
+Did I hear you say that women’s sexuality could not only put them in danger of rape, but now murder?
+Mayor of Port-of-Spain, Tim Kee’s statement is precisely sexist.
+Linking your response of the death of a woman, the protection of women, and the safety of women in Carnival, to perceptions about their “behaviour” and “responsibility” is sexist.
+It is not a Freudian slip of the tongue, it is a thesis statement.

 By his standard, legislation should be simplified and clear: